Aravindh-s14/webdriverIO_mobileApp/README.md

 The automated tests cover the following scenarios:

-1. SignUp Page:
+1. SignUp Page:<br>
       -Whether user is able to sign in with no email id and password<br>
       -Whether the user is able to login with invalid email address<br>
       -Whether the user is abel to register with password less than required<br>
       -Whether the user is able to create account with an already existing email id

-2. Login Page:
+2. Login Page:<br>
-      -Whether the user is able to empty email and password fields -Whether the user is able to login with invalid email id -Whether the user is able to login with unregistered emailid -Whether the user is able to successfully login using valid credentials
+      -Whether the user is able to empty email and password fields<br>
+      -Whether the user is able to login with invalid email id<br>
+      -Whether the user is able to login with unregistered emailid<br>
+      -Whether the user is able to successfully login using valid credentials

 ## Author